boonebgorges/buddypress-skeleton-component/readme.txt

 == Notes ==

 History.txt - contains all the changes since version 1.0
-Deprecated.txt - contains all the function deprecated in BuddyPress since 1.0 License.txt - contains the licensing details for this component.
+License.txt - contains the licensing details for this component.